Oladeji19/mental-health/README.md

 How To Run Frontend:
+1. cd into the app folder.
-1. Delete the node_modules folder.
+2. Delete the node_modules folder.
-2. Run the npm install command.
+3. Run the npm install command.
-3. Run the npm audit fix --force command.
+4. Run the npm audit fix --force command.
-4. cd into the "app" folder, and enter "npm start".
+5. cd into the "app" folder, and enter "npm start".

 How to Run Backend:
 1. cd int backend